Working in Market - United Kingdom

 This is also evident for high value and luxury holidays to destinations such as Australia.
 Long haul specialists, such as Trailfinders, continue to play a key role in converting consumers and influencing them to spend more, travel more deeply and widely and stay longer.
 They also encourage customers to pre-book more ground components and boost the overall spend per passenger.

 Commission Level: up to 20%

-- There are more than 50 tour operators selling Australia throughout the UK, however a large proportion of sales to Australia are handled by a few key specialist operators.
+- There are more than 50 tour operators selling Australia throughout the UK, however a large proportion of sales to Australia are handled by a few key specialist long-haul Tour Operators.

-- Trailfinders, STA Travel and Flight Centre are major retail consumer direct sellers for Australia in the market.
-Other operators sending significant numbers of passengers to Australia include Austravel, Travelbag and the Lotus Group.
+- Trailfinders, Audley Travel and Flight Centre are major retail, long-haul specialist tour operators for Australia.
+Other operators sending significant numbers of passengers to Australia include Travelbag, the Lotus Group and Travel Counsellors.

 Commission Level: up to 10%

 - Retail agents generally have a basic knowledge of Australia, largely due to the Commonwealth, sporting and historic ties that Australia shares with Britain and reasonable mainstream media coverage.

 - Hays Travel is the largest retail chain in the UK however, although considered an opportunity, they are not regarded as specialists in selling tailor made Australia holidays.

 - Relaunched in August 2021, the Aussie Specialist Program (ASP) is the primary platform for Tourism Australia training and developing front line travel sellers to enthusiastically sell Australia.
 Each State and Territory has a module on the ASP website in addition to several others including the Signature Experiences of Australia, Youth, Self-Drive and most recently, Sustainability.